onnx/onnx-docker/onnx-ecosystem/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Acknowledgements
 This container was based on an original [ONNX Converter docker container](https://github.com/Microsoft/onnxconverter) from 2018.
-The updated ecosystem docker container is the result of the efforts of the [ONNXMLTools Team](https://github.com/onnx/onnxmltools).
+The updated ecosystem docker container is the result of the efforts of the [ONNXMLTools](https://github.com/onnx/onnxmltools) team.

 ## License
 [MIT License](../LICENSE)